KyreSPWN/SPWN/RoE.md

 **FOR ALL LABLES: TOKEN SPACES AND TERRITORIES ARE OFF LIMITS UNLESS AN OFFICER SAYS OTHERWISE**

+This is a copy of the RoE found in Steve's discord.
+The version of RoE on discord is considered the primary authority if there are ever any discrepancies between the two.
+Please join the discord and check the RoE regularly to ensure you're up to date on the latest requirements.

 Primarially written by Wish and Gail, with additions by KyreR